myst729/Vuelog/docs/userdata/posts/2017/add-posts-or-pages.md

   <p>`exclude` and `titleless` are useful if you set the page as your custom homepage.</p>
 </blockquote>

-### Add a categories
+### Add categories

 Posts are filed under categories.
-So, to create posts, you must have a category for it.
+So, to create posts, you must have categories for them.

 To add a category is simple, add a new entry to `categories` section in `userdata/database.js`.